vishipayyallore/speaker-series-2022/aws-learning/S4_26Jun_.NET6_S3/README.md

 ## What are we doing today?

-> 1. What is S3 Buckets and Objects?
+> 1. What are S3 Buckets and Objects?
-> 1. How to create S3 Buckets, and Objects.
+> 1. How to create S3 Buckets and Objects in AWS Console
-> 1. Accessing Objects in S3 Buckets.
-> 1. How to delete Objects in S3 Buckets, and S3 Buckets.
+> 1. How to delete Objects in S3 Buckets, and S3 Buckets in AWS Console
-> 1. How to deploy .NET Apps into EC2 (Windows/Linux).
+> 1. Accessing Objects in S3 Buckets
+> 1. Working with S3 using AWS CLI
-> 1. How to deploy .NET Apps into Beanstalk.
+> 1. Working with S3 using .NET
+> 1. Deploying static websites on Amazon S3
 > 1. SUMMARY / RECAP / Q&A

 ![Seat Belt | 100x100](./documentation/images/SeatBelt.PNG)